Request storage and retention¶

 - The request retention mode.
 The retention mode determines what data is stored for each request.
 There are three possible values:

-- Metadata only: only the metadata is stored.
+- Metadata: only the metadata is stored.

 - None: nothing is stored.